julkuh/aviaticons/README.md

 ## How to use
 [tbd]

+## Requesting icons
+If you have an idea for an icon that you think should be part of [aviaticons](https://github.com/julkuh/aviaticons) just let us know via the [Github Issues](https://github.com/julkuh/aviaticons/issues).

 ## Contributing
 Contribution is very welcome.
 The more icons we have, the more usefull the webfont will be ;) General rules for pull requests: